sarpt/avfsgrep/README.md

 ### unnamed arguments

-- before `--` - argument (one) is treated as root path to directory/archive to be checked recursively.
+- before `--` - arguments (multiple) are treated as root path to directory/archive to be checked recursively.
 - after `--` - arguments (multiple) are passed to `grep` as is.